 - Get couples counseling.
 If your husband’s midlife crisis has caused him to pull away, or if you suspect he’s having an affair, you need professional help.
 Tell him calmly that your marriage is having its own midlife crisis and your current situation is untenable.
 Ask him to go to with you to therapy.
 It may take a few attempts, but continue to raise the issue – without nagging and ultimatums.
 Men who resist couples therapy usually scramble to get it when they realize their marriage depends on it.
 If he refuses to go?
 Get your own counseling and decide whether or not you want to stay in the marriage.

 - Work on life goals together.
 Being married doesn’t mean you automatically know what your husband wants, especially if his desires change.
 Sit down together and write down how you imagine the rest of your life to be.
 You may discover you have a common sense of purpose, which will unite you.

 One important reminder: Bad behavior due to a midlife crisis shouldn’t be excused, and — although he may hint or say other otherwise — you didn’t do anything to give him a midlife crisis.
 As difficult as this time may be right now, focus your energy on being the best person you can be, and invite him to do the same.

 During a midlife crisis on the part of either spouse, some couples may question the state of their marriage.
 We understand that having your spouse announce from seemingly out of nowhere, “I want a divorce!” is extremely upsetting and confusing.
 Do they really mean it?
 Can your marriage be saved?
 And how can you protect yourself, and your kids?
-We welcome you to schedule a free consultation to speak with a family law attorney to understand the divorce process, and get an idea of all your options, including reconciliation!
+We welcome you to schedule an initial consultation to speak with a family law attorney to understand the divorce process, and get an idea of all your options, including reconciliation!
 Knowledge is power, and can be what helps you get through this tough time with less worry.
-Please contact us today to scheduled your free, no obligation consultation.
+Please contact us today to scheduled your initial consultation.

 5 Ways to Emotionally Prepare for Divorce